-After a day spent hiking and admiring Killarney National Park’s sites, it’s time to enjoy the many incredible food options you have in Killarney.
+After a day spent hiking and admiring Killarney National Park’s sites, it’s time to enjoy the many incredible food options you have in the town of Killarney.

 For authentic Irish cuisine, look no further than Bricín.
 This cozy and humble restaurant expertly cooks some of Killarney’s best Irish dishes.